 Tuition and fees for the semester are due by October 1 for the first semester, and February 15 for the second semester.
 Accounts not paid by these dates are past due and are subject to a \$2.00 late payment fee.
-Students who have not paid their account by the end of the semester will not be permitted to take examinations.
+All tuition and fees must be paid by the eighth week of each semester.